-Independent agents in the Trusted Choice® network can answer questions you may have about boat insurance to help you determine your unique coverage needs.
+Independent insurance agents in our network can answer questions you may have about boat insurance to help you determine your unique coverage needs.
 Independent agents have relationships with several different insurance companies, so they can easily find you an affordable Indiana boat insurance policy that meets your coverage and budgetary requirements.
 Contact a local agent today for more information and Indiana boat insurance quote comparisons.

 - All boats must be registered

 - Boat operators on public waterways must be at least 15 years old

 - Boat operators who do not have a state-issued driver’s license must have an ID pass verifying the successful completion of a department-approved boating safety course.

 - Boat Insurance is not required by the state

 Several states have laws that require boat owners to carry insurance, but with the exception of boats used for commercial purposes, Indiana does not require it.
 However, a bass boat or a fishing boat can be expensive, so purchasing a comprehensive boat insurance policy can protect your investment.

 Boating Accidents: How IN Compared to the Rest of the Country